BenB196/ip-api-go-pkg/README.md

 List of possible languages that can be passed: en, de, es, pt-BR, fr, ja, zh-CN, ru [2](http://ip-api.com/docs/api:json)

-### LocationCamal struct
+### LocationCamel struct

-The locationCamal struct is designed to take the return of the IP-API query and provide it in an easy to use struct and when marshalled will fields will be in camalCase.
+The locationCamel struct is designed to take the return of the IP-API query and provide it in an easy to use struct and when marshalled will fields will be in camelCase.

 ```
-type LocationCamal struct {
+type LocationCamel struct {
 	Status 	        string	    `json:"status,omitempty"`
 	Message	        string	    `json:"message,omitempty"`
 	Continent       string	    `json:"continent,omitempty"`